WordPress/gutenberg/docs/getting-started/devenv/nodejs-development-tools.md

 ## Node.js installation on Mac and Linux (with `nvm`)

-For Mac and Linux, it's recommended that you use [Node Version Manager](https://github.com/nvm-sh/nvm) (`nvm`).
+It's recommended that you use [Node Version Manager](https://github.com/nvm-sh/nvm) (`nvm`) to install Node.js.
 This allows you to install and manage specific versions of `node`, which are installed locally in your home directory, avoiding any global permission issues.

 Here are the quick instructions for installing `node` using `nvm`.
 See the [complete installation guide](https://github.com/nvm-sh/nvm#installing-and-updating) for more details.